deep-entertainment/godot-asset-lib-action/README.md

 **Required** The action to carry out.
 Currently, these actions are provided:

 * addEdit: Add an asset edit.
-Requires the assetId input
+Requires the assetId input.
+Expects that you have created the asset previously with all the basic information.

 *Default*: addEdit